wlwl2/case-utils/README.md

 - What happens to **all** and each of the characters after the transformation?
 In 9 July 2020, the toStart() function in this package converted 'this is a test' to 'This Is A Test', but it also converted 'this is a tEST' to 'This Is A Test'.
-This means that, not only was the first character of each word transformed, the others were too ("EST" to "est").
+This meant that, not only was the first character of each word transformed, the others were too ("EST" to "est").